Kamar Aiken: Buffalo Bills

-Aiken was signed by the Buffalo Bills as an undrafted free agent in 2011.
-He was waived by the Bills on September 3, 2011, and was signed to the practice squad the next day.
+Aiken was signed by the Buffalo Bills as an undrafted free agent on July 28, 2011.
+He was waived by the Bills on September 3, and was re-signed to the team's practice squad the following day.
 He was promoted to the active roster on November 22, 2011.

-On August 31, 2012, Aiken was waived by the Bills and was signed to the practice squad the next day.
-He was released by the Bills on October 3, 2012.
+On August 31, 2012, Aiken was waived by the Bills and was re-signed to the practice squad the next day.
+He was released by the Bills on October 3.

 Chicago Bears

-Aiken was signed to the Chicago Bears practice squad on October 9, 2012.
-On November 6, Aiken was waived.
+Aiken was signed to the Chicago Bears' practice squad on October 9, 2012.
+On November 6, Aiken was waived by the Bears.